 Another tenor guitar from Ibanez, the Ibanez AVT1NT is another great tenor guitar choice.

 This is a 4-string tenor guitar that features a nice spruce top.
 The instrument also has a mahogany back and sides.
 The finish of this guitar looks pretty nice and the overall build quality isn’t too shabby either.

 The guitar is a breeze to play and has pretty good action.
 The guitar has more than adequate resonance for any playing situation.

 This Ibanez guitar is also a pretty good value considering the price you’ll pay for it.

 Choosing the Ideal 4-String Guitar for Your Needs

 If you’re looking for the best tenor guitar on the market today, none of the instruments above will fail you.
 Be sure you consider the instruments above if you’re ready to start playing the tenor guitar and you want to start your journey off right.

 Looking for a 12-string acoustic guitar instead?
-Click here to see our list of the best 12-string acoustic guitars.
+Click here to see my list of the best 12-string acoustic guitars.